 About Green Burial

-Green Burial is burial that can take place without the use of formaldehyde-based embalming, metal caskets, and concrete burial vaults.
-It's essentially the way humanity cared for its dead for thousands of years up until the late 19th century.
+Green Burial is burial free from the use of formaldehyde-based embalming, metal caskets, and concrete burial vaults.
+It is the way humanity cared for its dead for thousands of years up until the late 19th century.

 The Green Burial Council is a nonprofit organization that encourages the use of Green Burial as a means of facilitating the restoration, acquisition, and stewardship of natural areas throughout the United States.
 It has been working since 2005 to make burial sustainable for the planet, meaningful for families, and economically viable for providers.
 They have emerged as the "gold standard" among consumers, land trusts, park service agencies as well the cemetery/funeral profession.
 Learn more about the Green Burial Council here.